Antonomasia3rd/stuff/diary/tech/rooting and stuff/Samsung Galaxy A34.md

 ## 1. unlock the "bootloader"
 - remember, RESET is required to unlock bootloader (yes samsung requires this to protect your privacy smh)
+- use cable that can connect to your computer
+BUT, always use the OFFICIAL cable if you are that afraid of breaking your phone during flashing (i will explain later)
+- turn off your phone, long press both volume button, and then connect the cable to your phone (KEEP both the volume button pressed)
+- after cyan colored warning appears, just follow the on-screen instructions
-- you can search the tutorial on Google, i think there are many videos explaining how, if you still don't understand then make an Issue and i'll (hopefully) make one
+- you can also search the tutorial on Google, i think there are many videos explaining how, if you still don't understand then make an Issue and i'll (hopefully) make one

 ## 2. download the "firmware"
 * firmware is well, the software that is on your phone, which is Android OS (+ other samsung stuff = OneUI)